ionic-team/ionic-app-base/README.md

 ## Using this project

 We recommend using the `ionic` utility to create new Ionic projects that are based on this project but use a ready-made starter template.
-For example, to start a new Ionic project with the default tabs interface, run:

-First, make sure the `ionic` utility is installed:
+For example, to start a new Ionic project with the default tabs interface, make sure the `ionic` utility is installed:

 ```bash
 $ sudo npm install -g ionic
 ```

-Then, to start a new project based on the `tabs` template, run:
+Then, run:

 ```bash
 $ sudo npm install -g ionic